Platform Application and Endpoint Data

 Censys uses specialized scanners that identify details about services that run on top of HTTP.
 They go beyond a basic HTTP scan, offering richer detail about specific services.
 The information obtained from these scans is available in named data objects and fields for host service and web property endpoints.

-Application-specific data is only available to customers on the Platform Enterprise plan.
-Industrial control system (ICS) application data is only available to customers with access to ICS protocols.
+Application-specific data is only available to customers on the Censys Search and Censys Enterprise plans.
+Industrial control system (ICS) application data is only available to organizations that purchase the Critical Infrastructure module.

 The data obtained from these scans allow you to: